The Second Game

 The Second Game (Romanian: Al doilea joc) is a 2014 Romanian documentary film directed by Corneliu Porumboiu.

+Summary

 The film integrally depicts the Dinamo — Steaua football derby played on 3 December 1988; the game is commented on by Porumboiu and his father, Adrian, the referee of that match.

+Release

 It was selected for the Forum section at the 64th Berlin International Film Festival.